rhb140/Cifar10-CNN-/README.md

-# CIFAR-10 CNN Model Using TensorFlow and Keras (Python)
+# CIFAR-10 CNN Model Using TensorFlow and Keras From Scratch (Python)

 ## Description